 - Musty odor

 If you notice any of the above symptoms in your home, don't delay!
-Bed bugs are notoriously difficult pest to eliminate, so catching the problem early will help our Fort Wayne bed bug exterminators get your home back to normal.
+Bed bugs are notoriously difficult pest to eliminate, so catching the problem early will help our Kendallville & Fort Wayne, IN bed bug exterminators get your home back to normal.

 Bed bugs are small, so they are difficult to detect at first.
 They can enter your home via clothing, used furniture (especially upholstered furniture), and luggage, to name a few.
 You or visitors may accidentally bring bed bugs home after a vacation.
 Having bed bugs isn't an indication that you or your home is unclean.
 Bed bugs feed on human blood, and are equally opportunistic in clean and dirty environments.